 Many TAO solvers also require gradient information from the application .
 The gradient of the objective function is specified in a similar manner.
-Routines that evaluate the gradient should have the calling sequence where the first argument is the TAO solver object, the second argument is the variable vector, the third argument is the gradient vector, and the fourth argument is the user-defined application context.
+Routines that evaluate the gradient should have the calling sequence where the first argument is the TAO solver object, the second argument is the variable vector, the third argument is the gradient vector, and the fourth argument is the userdefined application context.
 Only the third argument in this routine is different from the arguments in the routine for evaluating the objective function.
 The numbers in the gradient vector have no meaning when passed into this routine, but they should represent the gradient of the objective at the specified point at the end of the routine.
-This routine, and the user-defined pointer, can be passed to the application object by using the
+This routine, and the user-defined pointer, can be passed to the application object by using the routine.
+In this routine, the first argument is the Tao object, the second argument is the function pointer, and the third object is the application context, cast to (void).

-PetscErrorCode EvaluateGradient(Tao, Vec, Vec, void\);
+PetscErrorCode EvaluateGradient(Tao,Vec,Vec,void);